dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 DMPKI    Demand Data Cache Fills[^9] (PMCx043) / (Retired Instructions (PMCx0C0) / 1000)

-MPKI     L3 Miss[^8] (L3PMCx04) / (Retired Instructions (PMCx0C0) / 1000)
+MPKI     L3 Misses[^8] (L3PMCx04) / (Retired Instructions (PMCx0C0) / 1000)

 ------   ----------------------------------------------------------------------------

 Table: Formulas for calculating metrics used in the case study. {#tbl:metrics}

 Hardware counters can be configured and read through the MSRs.
 The configuration consists of specifying the event to be monitored and how it will be monitored.
-In our system, this is done by writing to a `PERF_CTL[0-5]` control register (MSR `0xC001020[0,2,4,6,8,A]`).
-The `PERF_CTR[0-5]` registers (MSR `0xC001020[1,3,5,7,9,B]`) are the counters associated to the control registers.
+In our system, there are six core counters per thread, six counters per L3-CCX and four data fabric counters.
+Access to a core event is done by writing to a `PERF_CTL[0-5]` control register (MSR `0xC001020[0,2,4,6,8,A]`).
+The `PERF_CTR[0-5]` registers (MSR `0xC001020[1,3,5,7,9,B]`) are the counters associated to these control registers.
 For example, for counter 0 to collect the number of instructions retired from an application running on hardware thread 1, the following commands are executed:

 ```bash
 $ wrmsr -p 1 0xC0010200 0x5100C0